gunar/deferapp/AARRR.md

 > Don't yet throw payment forms in front of these users.

-1. User opened the app a second time and reading/archiving at least one tweet
+1. User opened the app a second time and read & archived at least one tweet
+ - Use user site opening & user archiving tracks

-## Referral
+## Referral (TODO)

 > "Refer a friend and we'll give you more storage space for free"
 > You can break your referral metric into 2 stages: